 Although Oracle EBS has comprehensive personalization features, some businesses still find that a customized solution is needed to meet their specialized requirements.
 One of the key features that’s usually added in customized solutions is integration with external systems.

-Integrations with external systems is just one of the key customizations that’s sometimes made to Oracle.
+Integration with external systems is just one of the key customizations that’s sometimes made to Oracle.
 Others include:

 Creation of new reports and/or workflows.